I consider myself a lucky girl because each year I get to celebrate two New Years!

 It is and has been a pet peeve of mine forever when people call the Lunar New Year, “Chinese New Year!”
 It makes me frown, like this dragon is frowning:

 For those who don’t know, Lunar New Year is based off of the lunar calendar (based off of the moon’s phases).
 A lot of people don’t know that and they don’t realize that more than just the Chinese community celebrate this event (and follow this calendar).
 Here.
-Please read this Wiki for more information about Lunar New Year.
+Please read this for more information about Lunar New Year.

 I get it, China has a gigantic population.
 There’s huge numbers of Chinese people all around the world and often in many towns or cities, the Chinese community is the largest group of Asian/Oriental people there.
 So I understand why people automatically say that it’s the Chinese New Year.